Jani Allan: 1996–2001: return to South Africa

 Allan's return to South Africa in 1996 was marked by an appearance on the cover of Style magazine and an in-depth interview.

 In the same year she took up a position as a host on Cape Talk Radio, a Cape Town-based radio show, and launched her show Jani's World, which aired on Friday evenings between 9 p.m. and midnight.
-Well-known political and entertainment figures appeared on her show including Constand Viljoen.,Rhodesian Premier Ian Smith, and Faye Dunaway.
+Well-known political and entertainment figures appeared on her show including former SADF Chief turned politician Constand Viljoen, the last Prime Minister of Rhodesia, Ian Smith, and American film actress Faye Dunaway.
 The Mail & Guardian praised the way in which the "no guts no glory" content creates a refreshing, witty forum".

 Soon after establishing the radio show in Cape Town, she was contracted by MWEB to launch the website "CyberJani" with a weekly column, letters page and live chatline.
 The stated mission of the column was to provide "all the truth that is unfit to print and equally offensive to the left, the right and the centre".
 Allan tackled a variety of subjects such as Affirmative action and gender issues.
 She also published a social diary.

 In 1998, Allan appeared in the SABC documentary film, Red Jacket to discuss the South Africa-based Russian artist, Vladimir Tretchikoff known for painting the Chinese Girl.

 In the same year she made another screen appearance as a Parisian model in the Pieter-Dirk Uys comedy, Going Down Gorgeous.

 Allan's radio show, Jani's World, became one of the station's most popular, but attracted controversy in September 1999 when Allan interviewed American right-winger Keith Johnson of the Militia of Montana.
 Johnson expressed several controversial and offensive opinions.
 Allan distanced herself from Johnson's views and apologised for the offense caused to Jewish listeners.
-Due to the negative reaction from individual listeners and from the South African Jewish Board of Deputies the station was instructed to issue an apology two days later.
+Due to the negative reaction from individual listeners and from the South African Jewish Board of Deputies, the station was instructed to issue an apology two days later.
 Allan left the radio station in October 2000.

-In 2000–2001, she was a speechwriter for Buthelezi.
+From 2000 to 2001, she was a speechwriter for Buthelezi.

 2001–2012: United States

+Allan moved to Lambertville, New Jersey where she worked as a waitress in relative obscurity for nine years.
 Between 2004 and 2005, Allan wrote on a freelance basis for titles such as WorldNetDaily.
 As a personal interest, she also worked as a published astrologer.
 In 2006, Allan's controversial Terre'Blanche column was republished in the book A Century of Sundays: 100 Years of Breaking News in the Sunday Times.
 The book included details of the libel case and reproduced reportage about the case.